 The Einsatzgruppen were to continue to operate right up to the last days of the war though executions were by now just as likely to be carried out by the regular army.
 Many of those Einsatzgruppen Kommandos captured on the Eastern Front and recognised as such were executed on the spot.
 Many others who escaped west were simply absorbed back into civilian life.

 The fate of the Commanders of the Einsatzgruppen is well documented, however:

-Dr Franz Stahlecker, was killed in an ambush by Russian partisans in March, 1942.
+Dr Franz Stahlecker, who commanded Einsatzgruppen A, was killed in an ambush by Russian partisans in March, 1942.